 Chinese, French, German, and Spanish

-Students registering for a modern language course for the first time at BJU must take the appropriate placement test.
+Students registering for a world language course for the first time at BJU must take the appropriate placement test.
 Testing may take as much as 45 minutes.
 A short verification is all that is needed for a student with no experience in the language.

 Students auditioning for voice lessons for the first time at BJU who are not a music major or minor must take this test before auditioning for their voice lessons.
 If not passed, Pi 101 Beginning Piano is strongly recommended before taking voice lessons (to learn the fundamentals of reading music).
 Testing should take 15 minutes or less.